Devon Energy Corporation research snapshot

 DVN AI Stock Forecast Scenarios

-The DVN AI stock forecast is scenario-based because trailing EPS reflects a mix of standalone Devon history and early post-merger market data.
-Using the $42.41 price reference, TTM EPS of $3.61, and the audited three-year model, the mechanical range points to about $20 in a bear case, $46 in a base case, and $77 in a bullish case before dividends.
-The most useful forecast question is whether Devon can turn the larger Coterra asset base into lower per-unit costs, stronger free cash flow, and disciplined capital returns.
+The DVN AI stock forecast is scenario-based because trailing EPS of $3.61 still mixes standalone Devon history with early post-merger quarters, while the forward consensus EPS of $4.90 for 2026 embeds merger benefits.
+Using the $45.13 price reference, the consensus $4.90 forward EPS, and the verified three-scenario model, the mechanical range points to about $35 to $44 in a bear case, $50 to $60 in a base case, and $65 to $77 in a bullish case before dividends.
+The most useful forecast question is whether Devon can turn the larger Coterra asset base into lower per-unit costs, capture the $1 billion synergy target, complete asset sales at attractive prices, and deliver a clean Q2 report on August 4.

 Bullish case

-More likely if oil and gas prices stay supportive, Devon captures the $1 billion annual pre-tax synergy target, 2026 production guidance is met, buybacks resume at attractive prices, and investors assign a low-teens earnings multiple.
+More likely if oil and gas prices stay supportive, Devon captures the $1 billion annual pre-tax synergy target, 2026 production guidance is met, Eagle Ford and Powder River asset sales close at attractive prices, buybacks resume, and investors assign a low-teens forward earnings multiple.

 Base case

-More likely if EPS compounds modestly, the market values DVN near 10x forward-normalized earnings, free cash flow supports the dividend and buybacks, and Coterra integration remains on schedule.
+More likely if EPS compounds toward the $4.90 consensus, the market values DVN near 11 to 13 times forward earnings, free cash flow supports the dividend and buybacks, the August 4 Q2 report is in line, and Coterra integration remains on schedule.

 Bearish case

-More likely if WTI or Henry Hub prices weaken, hedge losses or costs pressure margins, merger synergies arrive late, asset sales disappoint, or investors price DVN as a lower-return commodity producer.
+More likely if WTI or Henry Hub prices weaken, the Q2 report disappoints, hedge losses or costs pressure margins, merger synergies arrive late, activist-driven asset sales look forced, or investors compress the multiple to single digits.

 DVN AI technical analysis